Continuing education, 3.1 to 3.3

 Purpose and Summary

-The proposed amendments are a result of the five-year rolling review of administrative rules as outlined in Iowa Code section 17A.7(2).
+These amendments are a result of the five-year rolling review of administrative rules as outlined in Iowa Code section 17A.7(2).
 A committee of the Board, including Board members and staff, with the assistance of legal counsel, reviewed Chapter 3 to identify outdated or redundant references, inconsistencies with statutes, and methods of enhancing efficiencies.
 The amendments update citations and make general updates.

 This rule making has no fiscal impact to the State of Iowa.